myles2007/okta-aws-sso-scim-groups-connector/README.md

 If your event hook verifies successfully, everything should be working.

 ## Inspecting Logs (optional)
 SAM CLI has a command called `sam logs`.
-The `sam logs` command lets you fetch logs generated by a deployed lambda function from the command line.
+The `sam logs` command lets you fetch logs generated by a deployed Lambda function from the command line.

 `NOTE`: This command works for all AWS Lambda functions; not just the ones you deploy using SAM.